JeffGregorio/LibAG/README.md

 ## 1 Overview

-LibAG offers a small set of peripheral controllers and example sketches that demonstrate configuration of timers, ADC, interrupt service routines, and SPI for use with external DACs.
+LibAG offers a small set of peripheral drivers and example sketches that demonstrate configuration of timers, ADC, interrupt service routines, and SPI for use with external DACs.

-It also includes a small set of digital signal processing (DSP) objects and utility functions that demonstrate techniques for working within the limitations of 8-bit AVR processors.
+It also includes a small set of digital signal processing (DSP) objects and utility functions that demonstrate code appropriate for 8-bit AVR limitations.
 This includes fixed point math and table-based approaches to sinusoidal synthesis, exponential parameter control, and filter coefficients.

-Memory use is also minimized by storing pre-computed, normalized tables in flash memory and rescaling outputs.
+Memory use is minimized by storing pre-computed, normalized tables in flash memory and rescaling outputs.
 Several exponential tables are provided alongside a python script for generating others.

 ## 2 Introduction

+This section contains a brief library motivation for the uninitiated.
+Readers for whom sampling, aliasing, reconstruction, timers, ADCs, and interrupts are familiar concepts might skip directly to examples in Section 3.

-### Importance of Sample Rate
+### The Importance of Sample Rate
 In discrete time, the Nyquist-Shannon sampling theorem shows that it is impossible to generate or reproduce frequencies higher than half the sample rate (often called the Nyquist rate).
 In fact, the stepped waveform produced by a digital to analog converter (DAC) will contain frequencies above this rate, but they are merely frequency-shifted copies of the baseband signal, or aliases.

 The job of the reconstruction filter that follows a DAC is to significantly attenuate everything above the Nyquist rate.
 A high order analog low-pass filter can give good attenuation at Nyquist and a sharp transition band, i.e. a nice, wide passband that gives the unity gain treatment to frequencies approaching Nyquist before it starts a sharp decline.
 This of course entails lots of op amps, cost, and board space plus added sensitivity to component tolerances.